klapkovgv/nlp-news-sentiment-forecasting/README.md

 I began by gathering two datasets: news articles and corresponding economic indicators.

-The first dataset contains over 12,000 news articles from news media.
+The first dataset contains over 12,000 economic news articles from news media.
 The raw data had several quality issues (duplicate entries and articles with missing body text), which I resolved through a cleaning.

 The second dataset covers official inflation statistics.
 I used monthly consumer price index data from the statistical institute as the target variable for the forecasting pipeline.